-The deadline for the submission of the final full-draft would be the Friday before the beginning of the Easter holidays.
-The final text is to be submitted by week 2 of Pentecost Term.
+The deadlines for the submission of the final full draft and the final text are indicated in the table of theses deadlines and lengths - see section 7.1.
 Four copies of the entire completed thesis and its computer file must be submitted.
 "Entire thesis" means one that includes: